Midway Games: Lawsuits and liquidation

 In February 2010, Midway filed its proposed plan of liquidation with the bankruptcy court.
 Under the plan, intercompany claims would be extinguished and a partial recovery would be allowed to the unsecured creditors of Midway Games (who held $155 million of claims) to the extent of about 16.5%, and to the unsecured creditors of Midway's subsidiaries (who held $36.7 million of claims) of about 25%.
 Any settlement amount under the lawsuit against National Amusements was to be paid to the two groups of unsecured creditors in the same ratio.
 Holders of secured and priority claims were to be paid in full, National Amusements would not receive any payment under its Subordinated Loan Agreement, and the equity holders would not receive any payment.
 On May 21, 2010, the bankruptcy court approved the plan of liquidation.
 Unsecured creditors of Midway shared approximately $25.5 million, and unsecured creditors of the company's subsidiaries shared about $9.2 million.
 A liquidating trust, administered by Buchwald Capital Advisors LLC as the Trustee, was created to pursue any remaining rights of Midway's bankruptcy estate and distribute any proceeds to Midway's remaining creditors.

 On June 9, 2010, the company filed a Form 15 with the Securities and Exchange Commission, terminating the public registration of its securities.
 The creditors' settlement of their lawsuit against National Amusements, in the total amount of $1 million, was approved by the bankruptcy court on June 21, 2010, ending the outstanding claims against the Redstone family.
 Since December 2010, the trustee for the liquidating trust of the company, Buchwald Capital Advisors LLC, has filed 57 avoidance actions seeking to recover a total of $2,936,736 in transfers made by Midway to creditors prior to its bankruptcy filing.
 In March 2011, the court dismissed the adversary proceeding by Threshold Entertainment.
-All of Midway's remaining unsold assets, as well as the remains of the company itself, were completely dissolved shortly thereafter.
+All of Midway's remaining unsold assets, as well as the subsidiaries of the company itself, were completely dissolved shortly thereafter but the entity remains in existence as of 2025 as a shell company incorporated in Delaware.
+The Midway Games trademark and logo is currently owned by Warner Bros. upon the sale of Midway's assets in 2009.